English pronouns: Deixis

 Most pronouns are deictic: they have no inherent denotation, and their meaning is always contextual.
 For example, the meaning of me depends entirely on who says it, just as the meaning of you depends on who is being addressed.
 Pronouns are not the only deictic words though.
 For example now is deictic, but it's not a pronoun.
 Also, dummy pronouns and interrogative pronouns are not deictic.
 In contrast, most noun phrases headed by common or proper nouns are not deictic.
 For example, a book typically has the same denotation regardless of the situation in which it is said.

 Syntactic functions

 English pronouns have all of the functions of other noun phrases:

 On top of this, pronouns can appear in interrogative tags (e.g., that's the one, isn't it?).
 These tags are formed with an auxiliary verb and a pronoun.
 Other nouns cannot appear in this construction.
 This provides justification for categorizing dummy there as a pronoun.

 Subjects

 Subject pronouns are typically in nominative form (e.g., She works here.), though independent genitives are also possible (e.g., Hers is better.).
-In non-finite clauses, however, there is more variety.
+In non-finite clauses, however, there is more variety, an example of form-meaning mismatch.
 In present participial clauses, the nominative, accusative, and dependent genitive are all possible: